-- The Audit Log notes every change made to a record.
-The Audit Log exists on every record in MinistryPlatform.
+- The Audit Log notes changes made to a record.
+The Audit Log exists on every Page in MinistryPlatform.

 - To access the Audit Log, open the desired record and click the Audit Log panel.
 When the panel opens, you can click By Date or By Field to order the Audit Log accordingly.
 You can further expand each Audit Log entry to see the Previous Value and New Value.

 - Audit Log reports are available to users with the Administrator Security Role.

 - If a creation or update was made "on behalf of" another User (during impersonation), the Audit Log will indicate the actual User and the User being impersonated.
 This is true when an API client (e.g. BMT) acts on behalf of a user (e.g. creating a Donation record via the BMT) or if an administrator impersonates a User (e.g. using the Impersonate User feature).

 - If the creation of the audit log indicates "no records found" this means that the record was part of the software at implementation or added directly to the database via the back end.

 - API User (without an "on Behalf of" specified) in the Audit Log means that a user not logged in (and not automatically matched to an existing User by the system) created the record or made the change.
 For example, a person not yet in the Platform registers for an Event.
 The related Event Participant record will be "Created by: API User."

 - Context is important when looking for Audit log entries.
 The Audit Log tracks changes made to any field on a single record but cannot see related changes beyond that record.
 For example, if a Participant is added to a Group this does not affect the fields on either the Participant or Group record so the changes appear in neither record's Audit Log.
 However, the change will appear in the new Group Participant record's Audit Log.

 - For more information on the Audit Log, check out this Spotlight.

 Last Modified: 9/6/2019